Jarrod Uthoff: Erie BayHawks (2021)

 On December 2, 2020, Uthoff signed with the New Orleans Pelicans.
 On December 19, 2020, Uthoff was waived by the Pelicans at the end of training camp.

 Uthoff's G League rights were still held by the Memphis Grizzlies' affiliate, the Memphis Hustle, when he was waived by the Pelicans.
 Uthoff was unable to join the Pelicans' affiliate Erie BayHawks until the BayHawks made a deal to trade the 2nd overall draft pick in the 2021 NBA G League draft to the Hustle.
 The draft was held on January 11, 2021, and Memphis used the pick to acquire Baylor forward Freddie Gillespie.

 The BayHawks were one of 18 teams who played the 2021 G League season in a "bubble" at Walt Disney World, beginning in February.
 On January 12, 2021, Uthoff was included in the roster of the Erie BayHawks.
 He played in and started 14 of the BayHawks' 15 games, averaging 8.8 rebounds and 14.9 points per game.
-The Bayhawks went 11-4 and made the playoffs, but got knocked out in the first round.
+The Bayhawks went 11–4 and made the playoffs, but got knocked out in the first round.
 Uthoff was named a Third Team G League All-Star at the end of the season.

-SeaHorses Mikawa (2021–present)
+SeaHorses Mikawa (2021–2022)

 On June 23, 2021, Uthoff signed with SeaHorses Mikawa of the B.League.
 On February 19, 2022, Uthoff was traded from the Birmingham Squadron to the Austin Spurs, but he remained in Japan, continuing to play for Mikawa.